-Non-stop Dogwear was founded in Norway only 10 years ago and today you can find their products in over 1,000 stores in 22 countries.
-What I love in them is the passion for designing the best fitting dog harnesses which do not restrict their movement at all and help them “release their potential” as their slogan says.
-Their focus is on pulling harnesses and other types of equipment for skijoring, canicross, etc but as today they also have two harnesses more suited for everyday dog walks.
+Non-stop Dogwear was founded in Norway only ten years ago, and today you can find their products in over 1,000 stores in 22 countries.
+We love their passion for designing the best-fitting dog harnesses to “release their potential,” as their slogan says.
+Their focus is on pulling harnesses and other types of equipment for skijoring, canicross, etc. but as today they also have a few harnesses more suited for everyday dog walks.

 I usually don't like the harnesses without adjustable neck straps because there is a high chance that it will not fit your dog perfectly.
 I guess this is the reason why the Line harness comes in nine sizes with a fair amount of overlap between sizes - and it did fit Mia perfectly.
 I now see the advantage of not having buckles on the front straps: it distributes the weight of the dog evenly across the neck and it will be positioned on the dog as it was designed.
 The good thing with adjustability is that you can make the harness to fit almost any dog but it might not be positioned properly at the end because it just wasn't designed for that body type.